 Instead of going to Walgreens or CVS every month to spend your hard earned money on tampons, you can purchase a cup and be done with it for a while.
 Not only is that one less errand off your plate, but your budget will thank you, too!

 On that same note, period poverty is a real thing around the world.
-For most of us, it’s annoying to spend money on tampons each month – but for others, it’s not even an option.
+For most of us, it’s annoying to spend money on a box of tampons each month – but for others, it’s not even an option.
 Normalizing menstrual cups and discussing this topic can help bring awareness to this issue.
-In addition, most of the companies I’ve linked to in this post work with organizations like The Cup, working to provide underprivileged girls with menstrual cups, as well as education on sexuality and reproductive rights.
+In addition, most of the companies I’ve linked to in this post work with organizations like The Cup, working to provide underprivileged girls with menstrual cups, as well as education on women’s health, sexuality, and reproductive rights.

 And lastly, it’s better for the environment.
 On average, we will go through roughly 11,000 disposable pads and/or tampons in a lifetime.
 When you multiply that by all of the individuals who menstruate in the world, that is SO much waste.
 A simple solution?
 Use a menstrual cup for years and create NO waste!

 Just because I’ve had an easy time transitioning from tampons to a menstrual cup doesn’t mean that there aren’t any cons.
 Of course, removal can be awkward and sometimes messy.
-Honestly, that’s why trying this out right now is such a good idea.
-It gives you a chance to figure out the best ways to insert and remove the cup in the comfort of your own home instead of in a public bathroom.
-Because you can keep it in for up to 12 hours, it’s easy to avoid this process at work or out with friends – but it does take a little getting used to.
+I recommend testing it out in the comfort of your own home instead of in a public bathroom when you first get started.
+Because you can keep it in for up to 12 hours, it’s pretty easy to avoid this process at work or out with friends – but it does take a little getting used to.
 Usually these cups leak or are uncomfortable only if they are inserted incorrectly or are the wrong size.
-Best to work out all of those kinks now vs. when life goes back to normal.

 It can also be hard to find the right size and material for you.
 Most cups only come in 2 sizes, but one brand might be more comfortable than another for you.
 Don’t give up if the first one you try isn’t the perfect one!